🧠 Second Brain

 # Gut vs. Emotions

 Gut feelings often tap into a deeper, more subconscious understanding.
 It’s the silent voice that guides us.
-It might just be a mix between intuition and Emotions but with a nuanced, almost primal wisdom.
+It could be a mix of intuition and Emotions but with a nuanced, almost primal wisdom.

 # Mind and Intuition